raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ### `go` expression

 It's still experimental but we've introduced the first piece of parallel computation primitives, `go` expression.
-By using the `go` expression which originates from Go, you can delegate heavy computation, slow I/O, or any other computation you want to perform concurrently to the other execution contexts like threads.
+By using the `go` expression which originates from Go, you can delegate heavy computation, slow I/O, or any other computation you want to perform concurrently to other execution contexts like threads.

 ```pen
 future = go \() number {